SAP-samples/teched2022-DA264/exercises/ex1/README.md

 UPDATE: ADD URL link to DI

 1. Open Chrome and go to the SAP Data Intelligence url you were provided.
-You might need to use the URL and credentials from Getting started guide
 <br>![](/exercises/ex1/images/Ex01_Part01_01.png)

 2. Enter 'dat163-1' or 'dat163-2' for Tenant Name depending on your session and click 'Proceed'.